jbensmann/mouseless/README.md

 # mouseless

-This program allows you to control the mouse pointer in Linux with the keyboard.
-It works in all Linux distributions, even those running with Wayland.
+This program lets you control the mouse pointer in Linux using the keyboard.
+It works across all Linux distributions, including those running Wayland.

-It is the successor of [xmouseless](https://github.com/jbensmann/xmouseless), which depended on X11 and had some minor issues.
+It is the successor to [xmouseless](https://github.com/jbensmann/xmouseless).

 ## Features